Originally published February 18, 2019; most recently updated November 22, 2021.

 • Purchase your own ISBNs.
 You can use the same ISBN across platforms as long as the book is identical–that is, the same trim size, the same cover type, and so on.
 (Be sure to understand how ISBNs work before using this strategy.)

 • Use KDP for Amazon sales only.
 Set your book up on KDP first, and do NOT enable KDP’s “expanded distribution.”
 (If you set up IS first, the IS data feed will go to Amazon, which is what you don’t want.)
 Rationale: Using KDP gets your book some benefit in the Amazon search engine.
-Bonus: By setting up KDP first, you have the chance to order proof copies and correct any issues before you upload to IS, thus reducing the need to incur revision fees on IS.

-Overall the dual-platform strategy can be a strong approach to maximize sales and profit.
+Overall, the dual-platform strategy can be a strong approach to maximize sales and profit.

 Resources